hashicorp/terraform-provider-aws/website/docs/r/securitylake_custom_log_source.html.markdown

 ## Argument Reference

-The following arguments are required:
+This resource supports the following arguments:

+* `configuration` - (Required) The configuration for the third-party custom source.
+    * `crawler_configuration` - (Required) The configuration for the Glue Crawler for the third-party custom source.
+        * `role_arn` - (Required) The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role to be used by the AWS Glue crawler.
+    * `provider_identity` - (Required) The identity of the log provider for the third-party custom source.
+        * `external_id` - (Required) The external ID used to estalish trust relationship with the AWS identity.
+        * `principal` - (Required) The AWS identity principal.
 * `event_classes` - (Required) The Open Cybersecurity Schema Framework (OCSF) event classes which describes the type of data that the custom source will send to Security Lake.
-* `configuration` - (Required) SThe configuration for the third-party custom source.
 * `source_name` - (Required) Specify the name for a third-party custom source.
 This must be a Regionally unique value.
 * `source_version` - (Optional) Specify the source version for the third-party custom source, to limit log collection to a specific version of custom data source.

-Configurations support the following:

-* `crawler_configuration` - (Required) The configuration for the Glue Crawler for the third-party custom source.
-* `provider_identity` - (Optional) The identity of the log provider for the third-party custom source.

-Crawler Configuration support the following:

-* `role_arn` - (Required) The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role to be used by the AWS Glue crawler.

-Provider Identity support the following:

-* `external_id` - (Required) The external ID used to estalish trust relationship with the AWS identity.
-* `principal` - (Required) The AWS identity principal.

 ## Attribute Reference

-This resource exports no additional attributes.
+This resource exports the following attributes in addition to the arguments above:

+* `attributes` - The attributes of a third-party custom source.
+    * `crawler_arn` - The ARN of the AWS Glue crawler.
+    * `database_arn` - The ARN of the AWS Glue database where results are written.
+    * `table_arn` - The ARN of the AWS Glue table.
+* `provider_details` - The details of the log provider for a third-party custom source.
+    * `location` - The location of the partition in the Amazon S3 bucket for Security Lake.
+    * `role_arn` - The ARN of the IAM role to be used by the entity putting logs into your custom source partition.

 ## Import